UkoeHB/cobweb_book/books/src/rust_cobweb.md

 </div>

 ### Updating text at runtime
-Lets change the rust code to be as below.
+let's change the rust code to be as below.

 ```rs
 fn build_ui(mut c: Commands, mut s: ResMut<SceneLoader>) {